facebookexperimental/moq-encoder-player/README.md

 - Player: Do not use main thread for anything except reporting
 - Player/server: Cancel QUIC stream if arrives after jitter buffer
 - Accelerate playback if we are over latency budget
-- Fix dropped frames UI on VC player (not properly separated between encoder & player, see TODO in the code)
-- Copy updates from event player to regular one
-  - Better TS logging and video renderer
 - All:
   - Accept B frames (DTS)